Providence metropolitan area: Rail

-The Massachusetts Bay Transportation Authority (MBTA) operates a commuter rail connecting the metropolitan area to Boston.
-There are commuter rail stations in Providence, Pawtucket/Central Falls, South Attleboro, and Attleboro.
-An extension of the commuter rail to T.F.
-Green airport in Warwick and Wickford Junction in North Kingstown, Rhode Island was completed in 2012.
-Extensions to Fall River and New Bedford have also been planned.
-Amtrak provides regional rail service to the Providence and Kingston train stations as well.
+The Massachusetts Bay Transportation Authority (MBTA) operates commuter rail in the region, with the Providence branch of the Providence/Stoughton Line connecting the metropolitan area to Boston.
+Existing Providence line stations in Providence, South Attleboro, Attleboro and Mansfield were supplemented by an extension to T.F.
+Green Airport in Warwick and Wickford Junction in North Kingstown, Rhode Island, completed in 2012.
+A new Pawtucket/Central Falls station on the Providence Line opened in January 2023.

+The Fall River/New Bedford Line opened to the South Coast cities in March 2025.
+The proposed second phase of the South Coast Rail project would add Battleship Cove station and a different routing to Boston.

+Amtrak provides regional rail service over the Northeast Corridor to the Providence and Kingston train stations.
+Northeast Regional trains stop at both stations, while Acela service is available in Providence.

 Bus transit

-Rhode Island Public Transit Authority (RIPTA), which has its hub in downtown Providence manages local bus transit for the state, serving 35 out of 39 Rhode Island communities.
+Rhode Island Public Transit Authority (RIPTA), which has its hub in downtown Providence, manages local bus transit for the state, serving 35 out of 39 Rhode Island communities as well as South Attleboro and Seekonk, Massachusetts.
 RIPTA operates 55 bus lines as well as Flex service and paratransit service.
 Ferry services link Block Island, Prudence Island, and Hog Island to the Rhode Island mainland.
 Additionally, there is a seasonal ferry service between Providence and Newport from late May to mid-October.
 Southeastern Regional Transit Authority (SRTA) provides local bus service in the Massachusetts locales of Fall River and New Bedford.
-The Greater Attleboro Taunton Regional Transit Authority (GATRA) serves from Pawtucket to Middleboro, Bellingham and points eastward, and from Scituate to Bourne.
+The Greater Attleboro Taunton Regional Transit Authority (GATRA) serves much of the Massachusetts portion of the metropolitan area, and areas eastward to the South Shore.

 Air transport

-The major airport is T. F. Green Airport in Warwick, though Logan International Airport in Boston is also used.
+The major airport is T. F. Green Airport in Warwick, (though its airport code is PVD) though Logan International Airport in Boston is also used.
 The MBTA Providence/Stoughton Line passes through T.F.
 Green and connects the airport to Providence and Boston, offering additional airport flexibility in the Greater Boston Area.

 Roads

 Two interstates connect major population centers in the region: 95, which runs diagonally across Rhode Island and connecting with Boston and New York City, and 195, which runs east from Providence into Fall River and New Bedford.
 The auxiliary interstate 295 provides a bypass around Providence.

-Additional highways serving the area include Route 146 (connecting Providence and Worcester), Route 138 (serving Newport), Route 24 (serving Fall River), Route 4 (serving the Wickford area), Route 99 (connecting Route 146 with Woonsocket) and Route 140 (connecting Route 24 with New Bedford).
+Additional highways serving the area include Route 146 (connecting Providence and Worcester), Route 138 (serving Newport), Route 24 (connecting Fall River and Newport with the Boston area), Route 4 (serving the Wickford area), Route 99 (connecting Route 146 with Woonsocket) and Route 140 (connecting Route 24 with New Bedford).